-Tier 1 provides high quality instruction and behavioral supports for all students in general education.
+Tier 1 provides high quality instruction and behavioral support for all students in general education.
 Classroom management and individual student behavior is based on shared expectations, responsibility, and proactive feedback.
-Students will be safe, be respectful, and be responsible.
+Students will be safe, respectful, and responsible.

 Tier 2: Targeted Support